SamirW/built-jumble-solver/README.md

 ### Algorithm

+Two different methods are used depending on the length of the query.
+If the query is below the threshold (9 assuming the default word list), then a permutation method is used:

 1. Create a dictionary hashmap with all words in a provided word list
 2. Create all letter permutations of length 2 to n possible from provided letters
 3. Check permutations to see if they exist in dictionary
 4. Return (print) valid words

+If the query is too large, then the permutation method will take longer than an iteration method:

+1. Iterate through the word list and hash all words based on the letters present
+2. Iterate through created dictionary and find all cases where no extra letters are present
+3. Iterate through each word and add only those that do not have more instances of each letter than the query

 ### Packages